sauliusgrigaitis/centostrano/README.txt

 	2. postgres
 	?
 2
 	about to install nginx, mongrel, postgres

+# This is disabled for the moment
+#
-dep2 has canonical task names, linked through to system specific settings So users can remember a simple set regardless of the implementation chosen.
+# dep2 has canonical task names, linked through to system specific settings
+# So users can remember a simple set regardless of the implementation chosen.
+#

-deprec:web:install -> deprec:nginx:restart
+# deprec:web:install -> deprec:nginx:restart

-# dep2

-- rotates logs

-# dep2 now uses debian layout for apache configs